UK A-Z Part 1

 Harlech Castle, located in Harlech, Gwynedd, Wales, is a concentric castle, constructed atop a cliff close to the Irish Sea.
 Architecturally, it is particularly notable for its massive gatehouse.
 Built by Edward I during his conquest of Wales, the castle was subject to several assaults and sieges during its period of active use as a fortification.
 The castle served as the de facto capital of an independent Wales between 1404 and 1409 when it was held by Owain Glyndwr.
 The later seven-year siege of the castle, during the Wars of the Roses, has been memorialised in the famous song “Men of Harlech”.

-A to Z of Britain, Series 1 1st Stamp (2011) Ironbridge
+UK A-Z Part 1 1st Stamp (2011) Ironbridge

 Ironbridge